 World has 'window of opportunity' to halt virus spread: WHO chief

-The dramatic measures taken by China to rein in the deadly novel coronavirus outbreak have prevented significant spread abroad, providing a "window of opportunity" to halt transmission, the World Health Organization said on Tuesday.
+Geneva, Feb 4 (AFP) The dramatic measures taken by China to rein in the deadly new coronavirus outbreak have prevented significant spread abroad, providing a "window of opportunity" to halt transmission, the World Health Organization said Tuesday.
+But the UN health agency's chief also called for greater solidarity, accusing some governments of wealthy countries of being "well behind" in sharing data on virus cases.

-The chance was there because of "the strong measures China is taking at the epicenter...
-Let's not miss this window of opportunity," WHO chief Tedros Adhanom Ghebreyesus told a technical briefing on the virus to the UN agency's executive board.
+"While 99 percent of cases are in China, in the rest of the world we only have 176 cases," Tedros said in a technical briefing to the WHO's Executive Board in Geneva.
+"That doesn't mean that it won't get worse.
+But for sure we have a window of opportunity to act...
+Let's not miss this window of opportunity," he said.

+Tedros said the WHO had received complete case report forms for only 38 percent of the cases outside China.
+"Some high-income countries are well behind in sharing this vital data with WHO.
+I don't think it's because they lack capacity," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)